 There’s a reason we’re drawn to the past.
 History is inescapable.
 Decisions are made on the back of past events, and lives are affected by the stories of those that came before us.
 Historical fiction books resonate with modern readers because they give us the chance to immerse ourselves in another time.
-Each of the books on this list tells the stories of different characters, from the plains of Ancient Greece, the dark middle ages, or the battlefields of WWI and WWII.
+Each of the historical fiction novels on this list tells the stories of different characters, from the plains of Ancient Greece, the dark middle ages, or the battlefields of WWI and WWII.

 Historical fiction books set in Ancient Greece